Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 NCAA Tournament matchup between the No. 6 Creighton Bluejays (23-12) and No. 15 Princeton Tigers (23-8) will determine one of the squads heading to the South Region bracket final when it tips off on Friday at KFC Yum!
-Center, starting at 9:00 PM, airing on TBS.
-Sportsbooks think Creighton will emerge victorious in this one, naming the as 10-point favorites.
-The matchup has an over/under of 140.
+A Sweet 16 matchup features the No. 6 seed Creighton Bluejays (23-12) and the No. 15 seed Princeton Tigers (23-8) meeting with a place in the South Region bracket final on the line on Friday at KFC Yum!
+Center.
+Creighton is a 10-point favorite in the NCAA Tournament matchup, which begins at 9:00 PM on TBS.
+The matchup has a point total of 140.

 Creighton vs. Princeton Odds & Info